4th Infantry Division "Livorno": World War I

 The brigade fought on the Italian front in World War I. On 1 October 1926 the brigade assumed the name of IV Infantry Brigade and received the 38th Infantry Regiment "Ravenna" from the disbanded Brigade "Ravenna".
-The brigade was the infantry component of the 4th Territorial Division of Cuneo, which also included the 28th Artillery Regiment.
+The brigade was the infantry component of the 4th Territorial Division of Cuneo, which also included the 28th Field Artillery Regiment.

 In 1930 the division exchanged the 38th Infantry Regiment "Ravenna" for the 44th Infantry Regiment "Forlì" with the 3rd Territorial Division of Alessandria.
 In 1934 the division changed its name to 4th Infantry Division "Monviso".
 During the Second Italo-Ethiopian War the division's 34th Infantry Regiment "Livorno" was sent to garrison Leros in the Italian Islands of the Aegean.
 The regiment departed on 3 September 1935 and returned on 14 September 1936.

 On 31 March 1939 the division ceded the 44th Infantry Regiment "Forlì" to the newly activated 36th Infantry Division "Forlì" and on 5 April of the same year the IV Infantry Brigade was dissolved and the two remaining infantry regiments came under direct command of the division, which changed its name to 4th Infantry Division "Livorno".